sparsa-inc/sparsa-mobile-sdk-android/README.md

 # Module Sparsa Mobile SDK for Android

 ## Overview
-The Sparsa Mobile SDK for Android provides a comprehensive set of tools for integrating Sparsa's identity verification and authentication services into your Android application.
+Mobile SDK contains a set of tools and methods to build platform-specific mobile applications and implement new features in existing mobile apps.
+The resources contained in an SDK include libraries, documents, code samples, guides, and APIs.
 For SDK Developer API refer [here](https://sparsa-inc.github.io/sparsa-mobile-sdk-android/).
-## Key Features
-- Secure identity verification
-- Biometric authentication
-- Document scanning and validation
-- Real-time verification

 ## Getting Started